RobotecAI/ros2cs/README.md

 ### Platforms

 Supported OSes:
+- Ubuntu 22.04 (bash)
 - Ubuntu 20.04 (bash)
 - Windows 10 (powershell)

 Supported ROS2 distributions:
 - Foxy
 - Galactic
+- Humble

+### Flavours

-On Windows, ros2cs libraries can be built in two flavors:
+`ros2cs` libraries can be built in two flavors:
-- standalone (no ROS2 installation required on target machine, e.g. your Unity3D simulation server).
-All required dependencies are installed and can be used e.g. as a complete set of Unity3D plugins.
+- _standalone_ (no ROS2 installation required on the target machine, e.g., your Unity3D simulation server).
+All required dependencies are installed and can be used e.g., as a complete set of Unity3D plugins.
-- overlay (assuming existing (supported) ROS2 installation on target machine).
+- _overlay_ (assuming existing (supported) ROS2 installation on the target machine).
 Only ros2cs libraries and generated messages are installed.

 ## Building

 ### Generating custom messages

 After cloning the project and importing .repos, you can simply put your message package next to other packages in the `src/ros2` sub-folder.
-Then, build your project and you have all messages generated.
-You can also modify and use the `custom_message.repos` template to automate the process with `get_repos` script.
+Then, build your project, and you have all messages generated.
+You can also modify and use the `custom_message.repos` template to automate the process with the `get_repos` script.

 ### Build instructions